 Cognitive behavioral therapy, or CBT, is a common type of therapy in which a clinician or health counselor helps a patient identify, dismantle, and replace, unhealthy behaviors and veins of thinking with positive ones.
 In doing so, those who deal with issues related to substance abuse, depression, anxiety, and other disorders can learn to avoid triggers and replace their harmful habits with healthier activities such as exercise, writing, art, and more.

 Unfortunately, substance abuse and psychiatric disorders like depression and PTSD are issues that can affect an entire family.
-During family therapy at Landmark OPS, family members are invited to join a patient to help with the recovery and treatment process.
+During family therapy at Landmark Outpatient Services, family members are invited to join a patient to help with the recovery and treatment process.
 A therapist will work with a family to facilitate open discussion between family members.
 While this kind of therapy may be difficult because as some family relationships can be intense and aggressive at times, family therapy is still a useful tool and should be used in clinical settings to help patients overcome their psychiatric problems.

 DBT is a type of therapy to help people suffering from issues related to suicidal ideation and borderline personality disorder.
 During DBT treatment, patients will learn social skills, how to deal with issues related to stress, and how to have healthier interpersonal relationships.
 Patients will develop skills and strategies and will be given the tools they need to lead a life that they feel is worth living.